-Day 11: Xian - Beijing
+Day 11: Xian - Beijing Meals: B, L, D

-Board your bullet train to Beijing, China's capital.
-Your train will be in second-class soft seat and takes 4-5 hours.
-Later, take a leisurely stroll in the warren-like hutongs where you will visit a local family to gain a deeper insight into Chinese cultures and customs.
+This morning transfer to the train station to board your bullet train to Beijing, China's capital.
+Your train will be in a second-class soft seater and takes 4-5 hours, on arrival drive 1 hour to your hotel.
+Later, enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family to learn about local traditions and culture.
+Spend your evening soaking up the atmosphere of this fascinating city.